The Best Destination Wedding Locations Right Here in the U.S.

 A celebration in the Big Easy requires Creole cuisine, Sazerac (the bayou's drink of choice), and an after-party on fun-loving Bourbon Street.
 The Board of Trade hosts celebrations often—it's a classic wedding space.
-On the other hand, Race + Religious (shown above) is up-and-coming, with both indoor and outdoor square-footage.
+On the other hand, Race + Religious, seen here, features both indoor and outdoor square-footage.
 Hand-picked antiques, beautiful balconies, and a brick courtyard make it noteworthy.

 New York City, New York

 The City That Never Sleeps more than lives up to its nickname with its nonstop energy, world-class museums, and trendy restaurants.
 But romance also abounds thanks to Central Park, cobbled streets in Greenwich Village, and the Empire State Building's views.
-For a flower-filled venue that many adore, tie the knot at the New York Botanical Garden (in the Bronx).
-Brooklyn's Liberty Warehouse (shown above) is another common venue, offering urban appeal and great views.
+For a flower-filled venue that many adore, tie the knot at the New York Botanical Garden, seen here.
+Brooklyn's Liberty Warehouse is another common venue, offering urban appeal and great views.
 Modern brides and grooms will love Manhattan's The Beekman instead.
 It's a contemporary, luxury hotel with plenty of old-world glamour.

 San Francisco, California